chocolatey/docs/input/en-us/central-management/setup-web.md

 ___
 ## Step 2: Install Central Management Web Package

-> :memo: **NOTE**: At this time we don't recommend opening internet access to CCM web.
+> 📝 **NOTE**: At this time we don't recommend opening internet access to CCM web.
 However, if you choose to, you will want to set up SSL/TLS certificates to ensure communication is encrypted over the internet.

 ### Package Parameters
 Note items with "`:`" mean a value should be provided, items without are simply switches.